Posted on Leave a comment

 Picking a dog

-You may be interested in a particular breed of dog.
-You may decide to find a designated emotional support dog (more on that later).
-A great alternative, however, is to adopt a rescue dog.
+You may be interested in a particular breed of dog or you may want to adopt a rescue dog.
 Many children/teens respond very positively to the idea of rescuing a dog that has been abandoned.

 While almost everyone thinks they want a puppy, the reality is that puppies require a great deal of care.
-This will not work well in a busy family with multiple commitments.
+This will not work well in a busy family with multiple commitments, especially if everyone is gone all day.
 Instead of a puppy, consider adopting a fully-grown 2-5 year old (or even older) dog.
+You can work with a trainer who can help you select an older dog that they can train.

 Benefits of getting an older dog for eating disorder recovery: